mpusz/wg21-papers/src/3045R5_quantities_and_units_library.md

 ratio of `1` and does not output any textual symbol.

-A unit `one` is special in the entire type system of units as it is considered to be an identity operand in the unit expression templates.
+A unit `one` is special in the entire type system of units as it is considered to be an identity operand in the unit symbolic expressions.
 This means that, for example:

 ```cpp
 static_assert(one * one == one);